XingXie/xingxie.github.iobakup/_posts/2015-06-25-install-spark-cluster.md

 note that the link might be changed

-3. create .bash_profile and source it after put the following lines:
+3.create .bash_profile and source it after put the following lines:

 ~~~ shell
 export CLICOLOR=R1